-Integral Theory according to Ken Wilber (2005a, 2006) claims to be all of these: comprehensive, unifying, and bringing together seemingly conflicting positions.
-As a theory of consciousness that builds on the work of numerous theorists in philosophy and consciousness research (McIntosh, 2009; Wilber, 2006a), and which is shown to be a multidimensional model in its structure (Wilber, 2005a, 43), it lends itself as a theoretical basis for bringing together the various concepts, models, and opinions on dementia with the goal of an overarching, comprehensive concept of dementia that does not seem to exist in this form to date.
+Integral Theory according to Ken Wilber (1997, 2000a) claims to be all of these: comprehensive, unifying, and bringing together seemingly conflicting positions.
+As a theory of consciousness that builds on the work of numerous theorists in philosophy and consciousness research (McIntosh, 2007; Wilber, 2000), and which is shown to be a multidimensional model in its structure (Wilber, 1997), it lends itself as a theoretical basis for bringing together the various concepts, models, and opinions on dementia with the goal of an overarching, comprehensive concept of dementia that does not seem to exist in this form to date.

 This thesis pursues the epistemological claim to develop a draft for an integral dementia concept based on Integral Theory, with which the phenomenon of dementia can be represented in its manifold relations in such a way that as many as possible of the hitherto seemingly contrary positions on dementia can be included.
 It will be examined to what extent a synthesis of dementia and Integral Theory can be realized and meaningful, and to what extent Integral Theory is suitable to represent the phenomenon of dementia in the most comprehensive way possible.

 Chapter 2 provides an introduction to the current state of research on definitions and concepts of dementia under the question "What is dementia?
 Chapter 3 provides an introduction to Integral Theory, with a brief overview of its history, (scientific) reception, and theoretical background.
 An overview of the structural elements and the Integral Methodological Pluralism as a basis for the further procedure in this thesis will follow.
 Chapter 4 sets up the premises for the subsequent epistemological elaboration of the basic structures of an integral dementia concept by describing in detail the object of research, terminology, and approach.
 Chapter 5 examines whether it is possible to describe dementia in its multidimensionality with the help of Integral Theory as an epistemological guide and thus to develop a draft for an integral dementia concept.
-A discussion of the results will be presented in chapter 6 under the question, to what extent the Integral Theory seems suitable to be used as a basis for an integral dementia concept.
-Furthermore, the theoretical approach of this thesis will be briefly reflected and discussed with an outlook on possible further research.
+Chapter 6 reviews the results of the previous chapter by means of a literature analysis.
+The results are discussed in Chapter 7 with regard to the extent to which the Integral Theory appears suitable as a basis for a dementia concept.
+Furthermore, the theoretical approach of this work will be briefly reflected on and concluded with an outlook on possible further research.

 Finally, two clarifications of terms are necessary: